We work with each school to provide a tailored high quality service to fit your educational needs within your budget.

 Judaism in the Home

 What is special about a Jewish home?
 Learn about Jewish dietary laws, how to organise a kosher kitchen, and the meaning of the mezuzah scroll you find on every door.
 Ideal for Key Stage 1-2.
+Normally covered in combination with Shabbat.

 Harvest Festival in the autumn.
 Build a model succah in the classroom (takes minutes).
 Stories and songs and actions.
 A great topic for Key Stage 1.
 Great fun, but the children also learn deeper lessons about communal unity, hospitality, and not judging others.